pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 Data Transforms
 -----------------------
 :pyg:`PyTorch Frame` allows for data transformation across different :obj:`stype`'s or within the same :obj:`stype`.
-Transforms takes in both :obj:`TensorFrame` and .
+Transforms takes in both :obj:`TensorFrame` and column stats.

-Let's look an example, where we apply CatBoostEncoder to transform the categorical features into numerical features.
+Let's look an example, where we apply `CatBoostEncoder <https://catboost.ai/en/docs/concepts/algorithm-main-stages_cat-to-numberic>` to transform the categorical features into numerical features.

 .. code-block:: python